 - Minimal redness and swelling should resolve within 7 - 10 days.
 If it persists longer, please contact us.

-- Please contact us immediately if you notice any of the following symptoms: pale gums, depression, vomiting, diarrhea, discharge or bleeding from the incision, difficulty urinating, and/or labored breathing.
-If you have any questions or concerns directly related to the surgery during the recovery period, please call this office at (601) 544-5678.
+- Please contact us immediately if you notice any of the following symptoms: pale gums, lethargy, vomiting, diarrhea, discharge or bleeding from the incision, difficulty urinating, and/or labored breathing.
+If you have any questions or concerns directly related to the surgery during the recovery period, please call our office at (601) 544-5678.

 - The Spay & Neuter Clinic will treat at our clinic, at no cost, any post-op complications resulting directly from the surgery, if the above post-operative instructions are followed in full.
-The only possible cost will be for medications if deemed necessary by our veterinarian.
+You may be responsible for the cost of additional medications as indicated by our veterinarian.
 Please call as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, or for contagious disease for which the animal was not previously properly vaccinated.